joker-eph/githubmove/GitHubMove.rst

   cd llvm
   git checkout $REVISION

-As previous, at this point clang, llvm, and libcxx are stored in directories alongside each other.
-Some CMake options can deal with this, otherwise creating symlinks to fit the magic discovery of projects by CMake can work as well.
+As before, at this point clang, llvm, and libcxx are stored in directories alongside each other.

 Commit an API Change in LLVM and Update the Sub-projects
 --------------------------------------------------------

-While it is technically possible today, it is complicated enough that most people are not trying to update LLD or Clang in the same commit as the API is changed in LLVM for example.
+Today this is easy for subversion users, and possible but very complicated for git-svn users.
+Most git users don't try to e.g. update LLD or Clang in the same commit as they change an LLVM API.

-The split repositories (submodules) proposal does not address this: one would have to commit and push separately in every individual repository.
-The umbrella repository may or may not group these individual commits in the same revision.
+The multirepo proposal does not address this: one would have to commit and push separately in every individual repository.
+It might be possible to establish a protocol whereby users add a special token to their commit messages that causes the umbrella repo's updater bot to group all of them into a single revision.

 The single repository proposal handles this natively and makes this use case trivial.